-How to Become a Medical Staff Coordinator
+Medical Staff Coordinator

+Medical staff coordinators are responsible for credentialing physicians and other healthcare professionals, managing meetings, resolving issues and complaints, ensuring healthcare providers adhere to quality regulations and policies, maintaining credentials, and other related duties.
 The majority of medical and health services managers, such as medical staff coordinators, work in office settings located within medical businesses such as hospitals, long-term care centers, or doctor's offices.
 Most coordinators work full-time, primarily during business hours.
-For those who work in hospitals and other 24-hour care centers, night and weekend shifts are likely.
+For those working in hospitals and other 24-hour care centers, night and weekend shifts are likely.

-|Degree Field||Business, health information technology or related field|
+|Degree Field||Business, health information technology, or related field|

-|Experience||1-3 years of experience in a related field|
+|Experience||1-3 years of experience|

 |Certification||Certified Provider Credentialing Specialist (CPCS) or Certified Professional Medical Services Management (CPMSM)|